 This theme fits more in with the direction of the Ultraman cameos that show up later on in the series, closer to the finale.
 Especially since, as we’ll see in the article that covers that finale, humanity reaches its darkest points when it feels like that hope has been betrayed.

-As a reflection of extending the main themes of the series to relate to humanity as a whole, we also get a chance to see how the GUYS organization in general relates to the concept of Ultraman.
+As a reflection of extending the main themes of the series to relate to humanity as a whole, we also get a chance to see how the GUYS organization outside of the Japan branch relates to the concept of Ultraman.

 It’s a good, self-contained episode, even if it doesn’t tie in as closely to the main direction of the thematic elements that other episodes contribute to at this point.
-But the main reason why I want to at least mention it here is because SWEET MOSES THEY MADE KUSAKA A CAPTAIN.
+But the main reason why I want to at least mention it here is because SWEET MOTHER OF ORPHENOCHS THEY MADE MASATO KUSAKA A CAPTAIN.

-It’s incredibly bizarre seeing him in a uniformly positive and heroic role, especially since Mebius aired very shortly after Faiz ended, so the actor looks almost exactly the same between both roles.
+It’s incredibly bizarre seeing him in a uniformly positive and heroic role, especially since Mebius aired only a couple years after Faiz ended, so the actor looks almost exactly the same between both roles.

 Funnily enough, this also gives the actor the equivalent Grand Slam of tokusatsu appearances, since in addition to acting in Ultraman and Kamen Rider, he also played a recurring supporting character in the most recently-finished Sentai, Zyuohger, and a Horror of the Week in Garo: Makai Senki.

-Temporary freak-out on my part aside, the other episode that focuses on the organization of GUYS is the one that I’d like to end this article on before it gets too long.
+Temporary freak-out on my part aside, the other episode which focuses on the organization of GUYS is the one that I’d like to end this article on before it gets too long.

 So where is there left to go?…